swiftlang/swift/README.md

 system allows you to work in Xcode, but Ninja is a bit faster and supports more environments.

+First make sure that you're in the swift directory:

+    cd swift-source/swift

 To build using Ninja, run:

     utils/build-script --release-debuginfo